-A student may request to challenge a course if either of the following situations exists:

-- 1. he/she can demonstrate a similar course was taken at another accredited academic institution, within the past five years, with a minimum grade of C (pre-licensure) or B (post-licensure) earned in that course.
-A similar course is defined as a course that covers a significant portion of the Western University course content (to be determined by the Western University course instructor). - 2.
-Post-licensure courses only: he/she can demonstrate a similar continuing education (CE) course was taken within the past five years, and the student can document content mastery was achieved at an 80% level or higher.
-A similar course is defined as a course that covers a portion of the Western University course content (to be determined by the Western University course instructor) and that the awarded continuing education hours equals or exceeds that of the hours represented by the unit value of the corresponding Western University course.
+A student may request to waive a course in the following situation: If he/she can demonstrate a similar course was taken at another accredited academic institution, within the past five years, with a minimum grade of C (pre-licensure) or B- (post-licensure) earned in that course.
+A similar course is defined as a course that covers a significant portion of the Western University course content (to be determined by the Western University course instructor).

-All courses offered by the CGN may be challenged except the following:
+All courses offered by the CGN may be waived except the following:

-- CGN 5000 Communication and Information Management
+• CGN 5000 - Communication and Information Management

 - CGN 5610 Professional Role

 - CGN 5690 Clinical Comps I

 - CGN 5691 Clinical Comps II

 - CGN 5900 Collaborative Project

 - CGN 5990 Culminating Project

 - CGN 5999 Senior Project

 - CGN 7550 RN Clinical Seminar

+- CGN 8090 Clinical Project

-Procedure for Challenging a Course: Any student who wishes to challenge a course must submit in writing to the Program Director at least three weeks prior to registration for the academic semester in which the course would normally be taken:
+Procedure for Waiving a Course: Any student who wishes to have a course waived must submit in writing to the Program Director at least Thirty (30) days prior to registration for the academic semester in which the course would normally be taken:

-- 1. his/her intent to challenge a course, and - 2. documentation, including course description, course outlines, course syllabus, completed work, transcripts, etc., to demonstrate course equivalency.
+- 1. his/her intent to waive a course, and - 2. documentation, including course description, course outlines, course syllabus, completed work, transcripts, etc., to demonstrate course equivalency.

 It is the responsibility of the student to provide sufficient documentation to show equivalency to Western University coursework.
-Upon receipt of the student's intent to challenge and the written documentation of course equivalency, the Program Director will submit the written documentation to the faculty member teaching the Western University course that is being challenged for review and consideration of challenge approval.
-The faculty member will review said documentation and issue a recommendation to allow or deny the challenge to the Program Director at least 10 days prior to the date of registration for the academic semester in which the course would normally be taken.
-This faculty recommendation will be forwarded to the student within 48 business hours of its receipt by the Program Director.
+Upon receipt of the student's intent to waive and the written documentation of course equivalency, the Program Director will submit the written documentation to the faculty member teaching the Western University course that is being challenged for review and consideration of challenge approval.
+The faculty member will review said documentation and issue a recommendation to allow or deny the waiver to the Program Director at least 10 days prior to the date of registration for the academic semester in which the course would normally be taken.
+No tuition fees are paid for these units, and the waived courses do not count in the computation of the GPA.

-Appealing Course Challenge Decisions: Students have a right to appeal the faculty member's recommendation to deny a course challenge.
-Such appeals will be forwarded to the Dean of the CGN who has final authority in the challenge determination.
-The Registrar will be informed of the final determination of the course challenge request.
+Appealing Course Waiver Decisions: Students have a right to appeal the faculty member's recommendation to deny a course waiver.
+Such appeals will be forwarded to the Dean of the CGN who has final authority in the waiver determination.
+The Registrar will be informed of the final determination of the course waiver request.